hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

          WARN 2021-02-22T01:40:00+00:00 tasks/app_tasksteps.go:113 Airgap license on disk does not match installed license
          ```

-3. If this warning message occurs, it indicates that the incorrect license file is being used.
-Please contact your Customer Success Manager if you have one assigned to your account, or contact [HashiCorp Support](https://www.hashicorp.com/technical-support-services-and-policies) for further assistance.
-When contacting support, please include the output from the `replicatedctl license inspect` command after running it on the existing Terraform Enterprise host machine.
+3. Please contact your assigned Customer Success Manager or [HashiCorp Support](https://www.hashicorp.com/technical-support-services-and-policies) for further assistance.
+When contacting support, please include the output from running `replicatedctl license inspect` on the Terraform Enterprise host machine.

 ### Unable to sync license: Error: Unsuccessful HTTP response

-The error message below may occur due to several possible issues.
+Terraform can produce this error message for several different issues.

     ```plaintext
     Unable to sync license: Error: Unsuccessful HTTP response